Metadrop/ddev-aljibe/README.md

 #### Hooking into the setup and site installation process

 Both commands, `setup` and `site-install`, provide hooks to allow you to run custom commands at different stages of the process.
-This is useful to perform additional setup task if your project requires special steps.
+This is useful for performing additional setup tasks if your project requires special steps.

 Check [hooks](#hooks) configuration property of `.ddev/aljibe.yml` file for more information about available hooks and how to use them.

 ### Multisite support

-Aljibe supports multisite setups thanks to Drush aliases.
-Some commands allow to select the site using a Drush aliases, while other command require you to provide the right configuration.
+Aljibe supports multisite setups using Drush aliases.
+Some commands allow you to select the site using Drush aliases, while others require you to provide the appropriate configuration.

-For example, use different Behat profiles for different sites.
-Or provide absolute URL to BackstopJS or Pa11y commands.
-Or use the site name in the `site-install` command.
+For example, use different Behat profiles for different sites, or provide absolute URLs to BackstopJS or Pa11y commands, or use the site name in the `site-install` command.

 ### Utility commands

-Some commands are provided ease certain operations:
+Some commands are provided to ease certain operations:

   - `ddev all-sites-drush`: run a Drush command on all sites in the multisite installation.
   - `ddev create-database`: create secondary databases.
 This is useful if your site requires another database, or when you are adding a new site to your project and you need to create its database.